FukuInTheCode/FukuInTheCode/README.md

   What got you here ?

 ## Who I Am ? 🤔
-  - I am just a 18 years old french guy who love Computer Science and playing video games.
+  - I am just a 18 years old french guy who love Computer Science, playing video games and want to work in the IA field.
   - I'm also a chinese enjoyer in my free time.
   - You should also know that I love maths.